Planning For Transfer?

-This curriculum is designed for those students who intend on transferring to another college or university within the Minnesota State Colleges and Universities (MnSCU) system.
+This curriculum is designed for those students who intend on transferring to another college or university within the Minnesota State system.

 MnTC is the core of the Associate in Arts Degree and serves as the key to all undergraduate education at SCTCC and all MnSCU institutions.
-The 40-credit package of general education courses will be accepted for transfer by all Minnesota State Colleges and Universities.
+The 40-credit package of general education courses will be accepted for transfer by all colleges and universities within Minnesota State.

 While specific courses may vary, students are required to complete courses in each of the 10 Goal Areas.
 The courses that students complete at SCTCC can help them earn a degree at any MnSCU institution and are often transferable to other colleges and universities.

 To complete the SCTCC version of the Minnesota Transfer Curriculum, all 10 MnTC goal areas must be completed.
 At least 40 semester credits must be earned.
 Students must earn a minimum 2.0 GPA in the MnTC.
 Transfer grades of A-D will be included in the MnTC GPA calculation.

 SCTCC offers a two-year Associate in Arts Degree.
 This degree constitutes the first two years of a baccalaureate degree at most colleges and universities anywhere in the world.

 The AA Degree provides students with a broad base of classes to help develop key communication and critical thinking skills and exposes students to new and diverse ideas.
 An Associate in Arts Degree is a stackable credential that students can use in a career or as a basis for further academic studies.